yinkaagiri/temperature_converter/readme.md

 The starting temperature should be determined by a 'whichTemp' variable that you instantiate at the beginning of the program, and will contain a value of either "f" (Fahrenheit), "c" (Celsius) or "k" (Kelvin).

 ## PART 2
+Using Conditionals, have your code accept either fahrenheit, celsius or kelvin, and out put the other two temp types.

-Restructure your program from PART 1 so that when you convert a temperature, that new value is stored in an array.
+Restructure your program from PART 1 so that when you convert a temperature, that new values are stored in an array.
 Your array will end up looking something like this...

   `var fahrenheitTemps = [ STARTING_TEMP, CONVERTED_TEMP_1, CONVERTED_TEMP_2 ];`

-You will have similar arrays for the Celsius and Kelvin portions of your program.

 When you `console.log` the temperatures, make sure you do that by accessing the values stored in the array.